TeamIngrid/ProjectMem/docs/guides/data_management.md

 ![](../../assets/images/guides/import_export/records_export.png)

 Click "Export Data & Attachments".
-A zip file will be saved to your device under the item's name, for example:
+A zip file will be saved to your device under the category’s title, for example:
 `Miata GT.zip`.
 This archive will contain `Miata GT.csv` along with all attached files.

 ### Import